yikai82/ML-Project-NYSX/experiments/Readme.md

 > [!IMPORTANT]
 >
-> Hello,
+> Hey there,
 >
-> Here is the experiment zone where you can see some notebooks where I conduct the experiment and document its finding.
-Obviously, there is more can be done.
+> Welcome to the experiment zone — where discovery happens!
+Here you can find the notebooks I use to conduct the experiment and document the findings.
+Obviously, there’s plenty more to explore.
 Check [**here**](#3-️--experiment-note) for a quick overview.
+For results and finding, please check [results](/results/results.md) session
 >
 >

-### Update log:
+### Update Log:
+- 2025-11-22: Upload test 16
 - 2025-11-20: Added information for printing library version
 - 2025-11-17: Fixed a bug that assigns a wrong target column (`target_col =0`) to predict the `close` price.
 The correct code should be `target_col = 3`, a more robust code `target_col = df.columns.get_loc('close')` is used for address this error to ensure correct column index for `close` was used.
 - 2025-11-15: Updated test 11 to test 15